yemaney/yemaney.github.io/AWS/SAA/ServerlessAndApplicationServices.md

   - has an event bus : constant flow of information
   - `producers send information to event bus, and event router delivers them to event consumers`
 - `no constant running of resources or waiting for things`

+## AWS Lambda

+- `function as a server (FaaS)`
+  - `900s` or `15mins` function timeout
+  - assume `stateless` : brand new environment is used each time lambda is invoked

+- `resources`
+  - `direct memory (indirect CPU) allocation`
+    - 128MB to 10240MB memory
+    - 1vCPU per 1769MB scaling
+  - disk space
+    - `512MB` storage available as `/tmp`

+- `billed for the duration that a function runs`

+- `execution role`
+  - iam role assumed by lambda
+  - provides permission to interact with other aws products and services

+- `design patterns`
+  - `serverless applications` : s3, api gateway, lambda
+  - `file processing` : s3, s3 events, lambda
+  - `database triggers` : dynamodb, streams, lambda
+  - `serverless cron` : eventbridge/CWEvents + lambda
+  - `realtime stream data processing`: kinesis + lambda

+- `networking`
+  - `public networking`
+    - `default`
+    - can access `public aws services` and the `public internet`
+    - best performance
+      - can run on shared hardware and networking with nothing specific to a customer
+    - `no access to VPC based services` by default
+      - unless public IP's are provided and security controls allow external access
+  - `private lambda`
+    - ` runs in a private subnet`
+    - `obey all VPC networking rules`
+      - can access VPC resources
+      - can't access things outside of VPC, unless VPC network configuration allows it
+    - `VPC endpoints` can provide access to public aws services
+    - `natGW and internetGW` are required to access internet resources

+- `security`
+  - `execution role`
+    - iam role assumed by lambda
+    - provides permission to interact with other aws products and services
+  - `resource policy`
+    - controls what services and accounts can invoke a lambda function

+- `logging`
+  - `cloudwatchlogs`
+    - stores `logs` from lambda executions
+  - `cloudwatch`
+    - stores `metrics`
+    - invocation success/failure, retries, latency
+  - `X-Ray`
+    - distributed tracing

+- `invocations`
+  - `synchronous`
+    - cli/api invoke lambda and `wait for a response`
+    - errors and retries have to be handled within the client
+  - `asynchronous`
+    - `aws services invoke lambda function`
+    - ex) s3 event triggers lambda and s3 doesn't wait for a response
+    - if event fails, can retry 0-2 times
+      - retry logic handled by lambda
+      - processing needs to be idempotent
+    - events can be sent to a `dead letter queue after repeated failed` processing
+    - `destinations`
+      - events processed by lambda can be delivered to another destination (SQS, SNS, lambda, EventBridge) depending on success or failure
+  - `event source mappings`
+    - `polls streams or queues` for batches of data and sends them to lambda function
+    - can't have partially failed/successful batch
+      - everything fails or succeeds
+    - `permissions from lambda execution role are used` by event source mapping to interact with event source
+    - failed batches can be sent to DLQ

+- `Versions`
+  - lambda function can have different versions
+  - `version` : is the code and the configuration of the lambda function
+  - `immutable` : never changes once published, has its own ARN
+  - `$Latest` points at the latest version
+  - `Aliases` (DEV, Stage, PROD) point at a version - can be changed

+- `Latency`
+  - `execution context` : environment a lambda function runs in
+  - c`old start : ~100ms`
+    - environment is created
+    - runtime is downloaded and installed
+    - deployment package downloaded and installed
+  - `warm start : ~1-2ms`
+    - if future invocation happens quickly, then same context can be used
+    - `strategies`
+      - `save stuff to tmp` to save time when context is reused
+        - lambda needs to cope if context is brand new
+      - `define stuff outside if lambda handler`, and it can be reused again in invocations that occur in same context
+  - `provisioned concurrency`
+    - aws creates and `keeps a number of contexts warm`, improving start speed